cloudmesh-community/hid-sp18-704/project-report/report.md

 heart rate, resting heartrate, exercise, caloric intake, sleep patterns.
 This type of data outside normal clinical data can help give an all profile of a patient.

+### Government Influence
+There is a massive amount of data in the healthcare industry alone, but there is a saying that more is better’ and with data that is always true.
+In the United States, the federal government has created many initiatives to make healthcare data available to the public in order to improve the cost and quality of healthcare for all of the parties involved.
+With government the healthcare industry has made large strides in becoming a big data business.
+Before its involvement, most of the healthcare industry was not nearly as digitized as is now.
+The US government created massive incentives for healthcare business to switch to Electronic Medical Records which hold enormous value in terms of data.
+These incentives also allowed for infrastructure upgrades and training for the electronic medical record.

+In addition to incentives, the opening of government data has allowed for a look into government collected data that does pertain to healthcare as well.
+This data have been opened up from Centers for Medicare and Medicaid Services, the Food and Drug Administration, and the Centers for Disease Control.

 ### Data sharing
 In order for data to be relevant and allow for trends to be seen, there needs to be a fairly large sample size.
 Typically, this data is kept in